brandenHusted/bibleQuiz/README.md

 In the future I want to make catagories for specific questions or just do all Implementing any feedback you give me!

-This app's goal is for people to learn more about Outreach Christian Church and learn how to get involved and who we are in our community.
+This app's goal is for people to learn more about the Bible and have dun doing it.
 I hope this small step can have a huge impact, have fun!

 Music information:
 Title: Remembered Times